 Local diffusivity fluctuations may occur even when the TSDs obtained from long-time trajectories do not exhibit large trajectory-to-trajectory fluctuations.
 Several methods are used to evaluate local diffusivity fluctuations \cite{MontielCangYang2006,KooMochrie2016,Akimoto2017,samu, stefanie,yael,amanda}.
 A key point in detecting local diffusivity fluctuations is to identify transition points of diffusive states from a single trajectory \cite{granik2019single,munoz2020single,seckler2022bayesian,gorka,henrik_jpp,janczura,henrik_rev,gorka1,janczura,persson,doris}.

-{Local diffusivity fluctuations arise when the instantaneous mobility of a tracer, $D(t)$, varies over time due to changes in its immediate environment or in its own internal state.
+Local diffusivity fluctuations arise when the instantaneous mobility of a tracer, $D(t)$, varies over time due to changes in its immediate environment or in its own internal state.
 Such variations can have several distinct physical origins.
 First, the surrounding medium may possess environmental structural or viscoelastic heterogeneity that is quasi-static on experimental timescales, so the tracer experiences different mobilities as it moves between microenvironments.
 Second, internal dynamics of the tracer itself, such as conformational changes in proteins, can modulate its hydrodynamic drag and thus its diffusivity.
-Third, the local environment may vary dynamically in time, for example through active processes or fluctuating external fields, leading to mobility changes even without spatial relocation.
-These mechanisms, while physically different, all produce temporally fluctuating diffusivities that can be captured within the LEFD framework and are key to understanding BYNGD and other hallmarks of heterogeneous dynamics.}
+Third, {even without spatial displacement, the local environment may evolve dynamically in time---for instance due to dynamical heterogeneity or time-dependent external fields---causing temporal modulations of mobility.} These mechanisms, while physically different, all produce temporally fluctuating diffusivities that can be captured within the LEFD framework and are key to understanding BYNGD and other hallmarks of heterogeneous dynamics.

-{As discussed in the previous section, global diffusivity fluctuations were observed in living-cell membranes \cite{Manzo2015}, where local diffusivity fluctuations were also investigated using the same experimental framework.} By plotting the displacement $x(t+\Delta)-x(t)$ over time for WT DC-SIGN trajectories, they analysed temporal variations in the diffusivity.
+As discussed in the previous section, global diffusivity fluctuations were observed in living-cell membranes \cite{Manzo2015}, where local diffusivity fluctuations were also investigated using the same experimental framework.
+By plotting the displacement $x(t+\Delta)-x(t)$ over time for WT DC-SIGN trajectories, they analysed temporal variations in the diffusivity.
 A likelihood-based algorithm was employed to detect time-dependent changes in the diffusivity.
 This approach involved computing maximum-likelihood estimators to determine local diffusion coefficients and applying a likelihood-ratio test to pinpoint transitions between diffusive states \cite{MontielCangYang2006, KooMochrie2016}.
 Their results revealed that while DC-SIGN trajectories exhibited Brownian motion within certain time intervals, significant diffusivity changes occurred between these intervals.
 By identifying transition points, they extracted diffusion coefficients from the TSDs, demonstrating the presence of temporal fluctuations in local diffusivity.
 These findings suggest that a fluctuating diffusivity contributes to anomalous diffusion, ergodicity breaking, and trajectory-to-trajectory fluctuations observed in living-cell membranes.